-During the Ideation Workshop, held at DesignMap on 23 October 2014, participants were given an introduction to theDesignExchange, and then asked to spend 30 minutes in groups of 4-6 designing the user experience for the search function of the site.
-The design task is shown in Fig. 1.
-They were provided with a list of roughly 40 ideation methods that can be found on theDesignExchange to use as they addressed the design task.
+During the Ideation Workshop, held at DesignMap, participants were given an introduction to theDesignExchange, and then tasked to spend 30 minutes in groups of 4-6 designing the user experience for the search function of the site (the design task is shown in Figure 1).
+To do so, they were provided with a list of roughly 40 ideation methods that can be found on theDesignExchange to use as they addressed the design task.